venomusblood568/DARWIN-X/Sebastian/readme.md

 Since it was not feasible for me to work on the jarvs-inspired project last year, I decided to make the initials this time around.
-Right now, sebastian greet tells you the time, date, and temperature.
-I also integrated the gui, and when you say "go to sleep," the programme closes.
+Right now, Sebastian greet tells you the time, date, and temperature.
+I also integrated the gui, and when you say "go to sleep," the programme closes. and i am keep on adding some of the features

 ## Features and Bug Fixes